alpernebbi/depthcharge-tools/README.rst

 machines need to either replace the firmware or work their system into `the format depthcharge expects`_.
 These tools are about the latter.

+Right now these are developed on and tested with only one arm64 machine, so only that is explicitly supported.
+However, it will probably work with ARM machines just by adding an entry in the `machine database`_.
+Support for x86 devices is very limited at a fundamental level and even those parts are untested.

 .. _depthcharge: https://chromium.googlesource.com/chromiumos/platform/depthcharge
 .. _the format depthcharge expects: https://www.chromium.org/chromium-os/chromiumos-design-docs/disk-format#TOC-Google-Chrome-OS-devices
 .. _Debian: https://www.debian.org/